wonderflow-bv/bowling-game-kata/README.md

 * The player makes a strike and two extra rolls are allowed (10 - 6 - 3 => score is 19).
 Keep in mind that the sequence 10 - 6 - 8 is not valid, unlike the sequence 10 - 10 - 5, because pins are not reset unless a strike is made.

 ## General requirements
-- **We would love to see your submission written in JavaScript**.
+We would love to see your submission written in JavaScript.
 Although, you can use whatever language and framework you want.
 Use something that you know well.

-- **Provide a README with instructions** on how to compile and run the application.
+**IMPORTANT:** Provide a README with instructions on how to compile and run the application.

-**IMPORTANT:** Implement the requirements focusing on **writing the best code** you can produce.

-**CODE SUBMISSION:** Add the code to your own GitHub account and send us the link.
+**CODE SUBMISSION:** Add the code to your own Github account and send us the link.

 Credits to [Uncle Bob](https://github.com/unclebob) for the original idea.